Annenberg Foundation: Ownership and board of directors

-The Wallis Annenberg Heart Program

-Coordinating with the Los Angeles Fire Department and the Los Angeles County Fire Department as well as private and public healthcare agencies, the Wallis Annenberg Heart Program, helped create a new paramedic system for improving the diagnosis and treatment of chest pain in thousands of Los Angeles area residents each year.
-Implemented in 2005, the new method replaced previous 4-lead EKG procedures, with a more accurate and revealing 12-lead system that helps paramedics and hospital-based physicians better diagnose and treat patients with symptoms of heart attacks.

-The Ballona Wetlands Restoration Project
+The Ballona Wetlands restoration project

 On January 28, 2013, the Annenberg Foundation signed a Memorandum of Understanding with the California Department of Fish and Wildlife and several other state agencies to explore the possibility of constructing a 46,000 square foot facility in the protected Ballona Wetlands Ecological Reserve which would have included adoption and veterinary services for domestic pets.
 However, on December 2, the Foundation announced that it was suspending its plans.
 The Los Angeles Times reported that some wetlands advocates had opposed the proposal.
 The Los Angeles Daily News noted that this was the Foundation's second failed attempt to construct this project on public land.
-The LA Times' and LA Daily News' editorial boards had called the project "a bad fit" and "inappropriate," respectively.
+The Los Angeles Times and Los Angeles Daily News editorial boards called the project "a bad fit" and "inappropriate," respectively.